-Seely Mint – top 8 allergen free mints and nut free chocolate candies (might contain soy, egg, and/or dairy).
+Seely Mint – top 8 allergen free mints and nut-free chocolate candies (might contain soy, egg, and/or dairy).
 Seely Mint is a mint farm and they produce mint candies which are top 8 allergen free.
-They also make some chocolate products such as peppermint patties, peppermint bark, and mint melts (white and dark chocolate flavors).
+They also make some chocolate products such as peppermint patties (affiliate link), peppermint bark, and mint melts (white and dark chocolate flavors).
 I think this is a great ingredient source for making allergy safe peppermint bark.

 Taffy Towne – nut-free, soy free, gluten free taffy.
 Some flavors include egg and milk.
 They have such a huge variety of flavors that there’s bound to be a favorite flavor for everyone.

 Torie & Howard – nut, dairy, soy, wheat, & dairy free fruit flavored hard candies that are also non-GMO and free of dyes and corn syrup.
 They sent some samples after the 2015 show and I love their hard candies, which taste and smell sweet and fruity, with a tinge of tartness that’s mouthwatering and packaged in a very pretty tin.
 Their latest product are chewie fruities, which taste great but when I sampled a piece, it felt a bit big in my mouth so be careful when sharing with others.
 I appreciate that T&H provide allergen information to let us know that the chewie fruities are made in a facility that processes nuts, dairy, and soy.